 A higher percentage of Black men live with and die from prostate cancer, but they’re missing from clinical trials.
 Here's how that affects health outcomes and why it needs to change.

 So many things run through your mind when you’re first diagnosed with prostate cancer.
 Here’s how to have a honest conversation with your doctor.

 There's no one diet that's best for prostate cancer.
 But healthy eating habits can make a difference in your condition.

 A urologist weighs in on the impact cancer treatment can have on both a patient and their partner’s romantic life.

-A urologist weighs in on a common side effect of prostate cancer treatment is urinary incontinence.
+A common side effect of prostate cancer treatment is urinary incontinence.
 Here's what your doctor can do about it.